xuankimtran/docs-1/pages/katalon-analytics/docs/kt-release.md

 Follow these steps:

-1. Sign in [Katalon TestOps](https://testops.katalon.io/login?redirect=%252F%253F) and go to your Project.
+1. Sign in to [Katalon TestOps](https://testops.katalon.io/login?redirect=%252F%253F) and go to your Project.

     The Project's **Dashboard** page appears.